mosip/documentation/docs/registration-client-developers-guide.md

-# Registration Client Developer Guide
+# Registration Client Developers' Guide

 ## Overview

 [Registration Client](https://docs.mosip.io/1.2.0/modules/registration-client) is a thick Java-based client where the resident's demographic and biometric details are captured along with the supporting documents in online or offline mode.

-The documentation here will guide you through the pre-requisites required for the developer' setup.
+The documentation here will guide you through the prerequisites required for the developer' setup.

 ## Software setup